Why Social Media Is Not Necessary for a Successful Acting Career

 This isn’t always the case, and some products and services are genuinely helpful, but there are plenty that aren’t.

-The number of followers you have is unlikely to be the deciding factor on whether a legitimate production picks you.
-Sure, maybe some indie films will want to bring you on if you’ve got a large social following, but at the end of the day, most good casting directors make their decisions based on talent and how right you are for the role.
+The number of social media followers you have is unlikely to be the deciding factor on whether a legitimate production picks you.
+Some indie films will want to bring you on if you’ve got a large social media following, but at the end of the day, most good casting directors make their decisions based on talent and how right you are for the role.

-The sad truth about social media is that spending too much time writing posts can actually HURT you because it takes you away from spending time on what really matters: technique and genuine networking.
+The sad truth about social is that spending too much time writing social media posts can hurt you because it takes you away from spending time on what really matters: technique and genuine networking.

 Genuine Networking vs. Fake Networking

-Hundreds of likes do not equal hundreds of dollars in real acting work.
+Hundreds of likes or followers do not equal hundreds of dollars in real acting work.

 It doesn’t matter what method you use to create and nurture those genuine connections.
 If you love social media, great!
-Pick your favorite platform and use it to keep in touch with the few casting directors or agents who can help you reach your goals.
+Plan your social media strategy, pick your favorite platform and use it to keep in touch with the few casting directors or agents who can help you reach your goals.
+Just understand that this is not going to help your acting career if you haven’t had proper training or professional headshots.

 A Successful Acting Career Is Built on Two Things (and Social Media Isn’t One of Them)